To determine the total amount of an MA claim, start by emailing DHS a completed Request for an MHCP Member’s Claims Payment History (DHS-2133) (PDF).

 The beginning of the standard report looks like this:

 The total claim amount appears at the end of the standard report.
-If the deceased’s case does not have any claim adjustments, the total claim amount appears in the far-right column of the “Grand Total” line:
+If the deceased’s case does not have any claim adjustments, the amount will appear in the “ReimbursementAmount” column of the “Grand Total” line:

-If the deceased’s paid amounts are adjusted, the total claim amount appears after the adjustments, over in the far-right column of the “Total Owed” line.
+If the deceased’s paid amounts are adjusted, the total claim amount appears after the adjustments, in the “ReimbursementAmount” column of the “Total Owed” line.
 An adjustment can add to or subtract from the Grand Total:

-Note about managed care paid amounts: If the letters “MCO” appear in the far-left “PayerSystem” column, those letters indicate that the amount shown in the far-right “Reimbursement Amount” column of the same line represents the part of the monthly capitation amount MA paid to a managed care organization (MCO) for the MA member’s coverage that is attributable to LTSS.
-In other words, because MA often pays recurring monthly amounts to MCOs for MCOs to provide MA coverage to MA members, that monthly amount must be adjusted through an actuarial formula so that, when an MCO covers LTSS, the full amount of the monthly amount MA paid to the MCO is not reported as the paid amount.
+Note about managed care paid amounts: If the letters “MCO” appear in the “PayerSystem” column, the amount shown in the “Reimbursement Amount” column represents the part of the monthly capitation amount MA paid to a managed care organization (MCO) for the MA member’s coverage that is attributable to LTSS.
+In other words, because MA often pays recurring monthly amounts to MCOs to provide coverage to MA members, that monthly amount must be adjusted through an actuarial formula.
+As a result, when an MCO covers LTSS, the full amount of the monthly amount MA paid to the MCO is not reported as the paid amount.
 Rather, a reduced percentage of the monthly amount that reflects how much LTSS cost is reported in the far-right column of the “MCO” line.

 DHS’ actuary, Milliman, in consultation with DHS, developed the actuarial percentages applied to managed care payments in the standard report.
 In developing the percentages, Milliman and DHS relied on Centers for Medicare and Medicaid Services (CMS) guidance, specifically, the CMS State Medicaid Manual, section 3810(A)(6), which states the following: